In this guide, we look at the taxes the self-employed pay and some common mistakes to avoid when dealing with HMRC.

 These days, online accounts software can massively simplify the financial side of things and save you time.

-Most include a facility for you to create and send invoices, track payments, link directly to your bank account, log expenses and automatically calculate your VAT.
+Most include a facility to create and send invoices, track payments, link directly to your bank account, log expenses and automatically calculate your VAT.

-Some online accounting packages provide free trials so you can try them out and see whether they suit you.
-This includes our software of choice (we’ve used it for over 10 years) – FreeAgent.
+Some online accounting packages provide free trials so you can try them out and see whether they suit you and your business.
+This includes our software of choice (we’ve used it for over ten years) – FreeAgent.

-Our guide on How to choose the best online accounting software tells you more about how online accounting works.
+Our guide on choosing the best online accounting software explains how online accounting works in practice.

 Remember to get professional advice from a qualified person before taking any action.
 Don’t rely purely on the information contained in this article.